 LED monitors offer many benefits compared to those that are CCFL backlit including:

 - Often less expensive.

 - They run at a lower temperature, and consume much less power, as few as 20 watts.

 History of LED displays

-The first LED display is considered to have been developed by James P. Mitchell in 1977.
+The first LED display is generally considered to have been developed by James P. Mitchell in 1977.
 The first LED display prototype was shown to the public at the SEF (Science and Engineering Fair) in Iowa on March 18, 1978.
 It was shown again at the SEF in Anaheim California on May 8, 1978.
 The prototype was 1/4-inch thick and received awards from General Motors and NASA.